 I've taken to visiting churches.
 Not because I'm church shopping.
 I have no interest in church hopping.
 Here's what I've found.
 Jesus shows up in the midst of all our Christian traditions.
 Yes, even in those that aren't yours.

 Recently, I attended Divine Liturgy at a Russian Orthodox Church.
 That's high church, Mass, worship service.
 The entire experience was new and foreign and lovely.
 I was especially interested in observing Communion.
 A kind lady had introduced herself to us at the beginning of the service, and her husband was a deacon at the church.
-She approached us every now and then to update us on what was going on.
+She approached us every now and then to update us on what was taking place.

 Before Communion, she told us the children lined up first.
 Wouldn't Jesus love that?
 I noticed even mothers with infants stood in line.
 She said, yes, after a baby is baptized, they take Communion from that day forward.
 And they did.
 I watched a mother receive the bread soaked in the wine, one spoonful at a time offered by the priest.
 Then, she would hold the baby out ever so slightly, and he or she received the Eucharist.
 It was stunningly beautiful.
 Let the little children come unto me.